-6.2.0 Introduction
+7.3.0 Introduction

-This clause describes how to map the <mgmtObj> Resources specified in the annex D of [Y.oneM2M.ARC] to the relevant Objects specified in OMA LWM2M [5].
+This clause describes how to map the <mgmtObj> Resources specified in the annex D of [ITU-T Y.oneM2M.ARC] to the relevant Objects specified in OMA LWM2M [OMA LwM2M 1.0].

-6.3.1 General Mapping Assumptions
+7.3.1 General Mapping Assumptions

-OMA LWM2M [5] implements the functionalities of the device management and M2M service enablement as Objects.
+OMA LWM2M [OMA LwM2M 1.0] implements the functionalities of the device management and M2M service enablement as Objects.
 An Object is a collection of resources which are related to a specific management functionality.
 For example the Firmware Update Object contains all the resources used for firmware update purpose.
 Before to be capable of fulfilling its role, an Object shall be first instantiated into an Object Instance.

-Since <mgmtObj> Resources are for providing specific management functionalities, the attributes of a given <mgmtObj> Resource shall be mapped to the resources of one or several LWM2M Object Instances within the context of the Resource's objectId as defined in clause 6.2.2.
+Since <mgmtObj> Resources are for providing specific management functionalities, the attributes of a given <mgmtObj> Resource shall be mapped to the resources of one or several LWM2M Object Instances within the context of the Resource's objectId as defined in clause 7.2.2.

-The objectPath is a local context which has to be combined with a given <mgmtObj> Resource's attribute for realizing the final mapping to the targeted OMA LWM2M [5] resource.
+The objectPath is a local context which has to be combined with a given <mgmtObj> Resource's attribute for realizing the final mapping to the targeted OMA LWM2M [OMA LwM2M 1.0] resource.

-In case the objectPath is multiple (several Object Instances are referenced in that Resource), a specified couple composed of one element of the objectId list and one element of the objectPath list will be associated to a given Resource attribute for realizing the final mapping to the targeted OMA LWM2M [5] resource.
+In case the objectPath is multiple (several Object Instances are referenced in that Resource), a specified couple composed of one element of the objectId list and one element of the objectPath list will be associated to a given Resource attribute for realizing the final mapping to the targeted OMA LWM2M [OMA LwM2M 1.0] resource.

 In OMA LWM2M, the Objects Instances are located under the default rootpath (i.e. "/") when this rootpath is not explicitly specified.
 However, devices might be hosting other resources, that is why the LWM2M has the capability to assign the LWM2M rootpath to an alternative path.
 In oneM2M this alternate path will be part of a Resource objectPath attribute (e.g. "/lwm2mPath /3/0").